omyokun/SSA/scratch/README.md

 3. [Optional] Or you can also train your own models.
 If you plan to train, populate `conf/wandb.yaml` with you wandb info.

-- The `eval.ipynb` notebook contains code to load our own pre-trained model, you can change parameters and test it for all models
+- The `testoverxandy.py`, `testoverlandx.py` `testcross.py` and contains code of tests, you can load our own pre-trained model, you can change parameters and test it for all models
 - `train.py` takes as argument a configuration `.yaml` and trains the corresponding model.
 - Example command : `python train.py --config src/conf/polynomial_regression.yaml`